TheKodingGuy/TheKodingGuy/README.md

 I'm John.
 I have an interest in both frontend and backend and I love learning new languages and mastering the ones I already have experience in.

-So far I’ve learnt Python, HTML, and CSS.
+So far I’ve learnt Python, HTML, and CSS, Java, JavaScript and C++.

-I'm currently learning Java and JavaScript.

 <!--